Harry C. J. Phillips: Career

-As of 2018, Phillips is an honorary professor at Edith Cowan University and an adjunct professor at Curtin University in Western Australia.
-He is also a Parliamentary Fellow (Education) at the Parliament of Western Australia and is a Fellow of the Australian College of Educators (FACE).
-He holds a Bachelor of Arts from the University of Western Australia and Curtin University and a Master of Arts and PhD in political science from the University of Western Ontario in London, Ontario, Canada.
-He has a Teachers' Certificate from Graylands Teachers College and a Teachers' Higher Certificate from the Education Department of Western Australia.
+Phillips was an honorary professor at Edith Cowan University and an adjunct professor at Curtin University in Western Australia.
+He was also a Parliamentary Fellow (Education) at the Parliament of Western Australia and was a Fellow of the Australian College of Educators (FACE).
+He held a Bachelor of Arts from the University of Western Australia and Curtin University and a Master of Arts and PhD in political science from the University of Western Ontario in London, Ontario, Canada.
+He had a Teachers' Certificate from Graylands Teachers College and a Teachers' Higher Certificate from the Education Department of Western Australia.

 Following more than 30 years as a lecturer at Edith Cowan University an inscription was placed in the University path of honour which reads:

 Dr Harry Phillips, ‘An inspirational lecturer and mentor: Respected political commentator; Your wisdom and kindness lives on in us.’

-In October 2013, Phillips was awarded the prestigious Australian College of Educators State Medal for Western Australia.
-This was in recognition of an 'outstanding contribution to education'.
+In October 2013, Phillips was awarded the prestigious Australian College of Educators State Medal for Western Australia in recognition of an 'outstanding contribution to education'.